Cruising to a lighthouse

 A third tour leaves from Fish Creek for Chambers Island, home of an 1868 lighthouse.
 Tickets for the three cruises go on sale to non-members at the beginning of April and sell out immediately.

 Other boat tours cross the Death's Door and explore lights in Baileys Harbor and Sturgeon Bay.
 On the Keepers' Kin Tour of Sturgeon Bay, relatives of lighthouse keepers will share stories and memorabilia.

 Throughout the tourist season, trips to Washington Island from Gills Rock on the Island Clipper include views of Plum and Pilot islands.
 The launch makes several trips a day from Memorial Day weekend through the first weekend of October.

 Mid-June through August, Cruises to Michigan's DeTour Reef Light from Drummond Island, Mich.
 At the easternmost tip of the Upper Peninsula, the DeTour Reef Light Preservation Society offers two-hour guided tours to this waterbound lighthouse on Saturdays except the second week of August, when the tour is on Sunday.

-Late June through Labor Day weekend, Cruises to Raspberry Island Light in Wisconsin's Apostle Islands.
+Late June through Labor Day weekend, Cruises to Raspberry Island Light and Michigan Island Light in Wisconsin's Apostle Islands.
 Apostle Islands Cruise Service offers this cruise, which includes two hours to visit the lighthouse on the island, staffed by national park-service rangers.